element-hq/ems-docs/src/Frequently-Asked-Questions.md

 You can deactivate users from the admin dashboard for your host, at [https://ems.element.io/user/hosting](https://ems.element.io/user/hosting).

-Select the "Server Admin" tab and then the "User Info." sub-tab.
-From here you can search for the relevant user and hit the "Deactivate account button".
+Select the `Server Admin` tab and then the `User Info` sub-tab.
+From here you can search for the relevant user and hit the `Deactivate account button`.

 #### I deleted my host, now my server name is taken and I cannot rebuild